-All prospective Educational Administration and Supervision (Leadership license) candidates must complete the following requirements.
+All prospective Instructional Leadership license candidates must complete the following requirements.

-- Submit to LMU a completed Recommendation for Consideration for the Lincoln Memorial University Educational Administration and Supervision Licensure Program form.
+- Submit to LMU a completed Recommendation for Consideration for the Lincoln Memorial University Instructional Leadership Licensure Program form.
 This form must be completed by a practicing administrator.
-When the Recommendation for Consideration form has been submitted to Lincoln Memorial, an application packet will be mailed to the candidate. - 2.
-Complete the Application for Graduate Education Studies, Educational Administration and Supervision Program form.
+When the Recommendation for Consideration form has been submitted to Lincoln Memorial, an application packet will be mailed to the candidate. - Complete the Application for Graduate Education Studies, Educational Administration and Supervision Program form.
 A \$25 application fee is required to be attached to the form.
-Official transcripts verifying the bachelor's degree must be forwarded to Lincoln Memorial University from the bachelor's degree institution. - 3.
-Complete the Candidate Portfolio requirements.
+Official transcripts verifying the bachelor's degree must be forwarded to Lincoln Memorial University from the

-- 4. Interview by invitation (Candidates who successfully complete their interviews will be admitted to the program.) - 5.
+- bachelor's degree institution. - 3.
+Complete the Candidate Portfolio requirements. - 4.
+Interview by invitation (Candidates who successfully complete their interviews will be admitted to the program.) - 5.
 Meet all deadlines.

-The program is sequential beginning each summer semester as follows:
+This cohort program is sequential, beginning each summer semester as follows:

-Summer Semester EDUC 501 Foundations of American Education 3 hrs 3 hrs EDUC 511 Research and Statistics EDUC 596L Practicum in Leadership 1 hr Fall Semester EAS 501 Leadership and School Improvement 3 hrs EDUC 551 Supervision for Teaching and Learning 3 hrs EDUC 596L Practicum in Leadership 2 hrs Spring Semester CI 501 Curriculum, Instruction, and Assessment 3 hrs 3 hrs EAS 541 School and Community Relations EDUC 596L Practicum in Leadership 2 hrs Summer Semester EAS 561 School Law 3 hrs EAS 571 School Finance and Management 3 hrs EDUC 596L Practicum in Leadership/Capstone 4 hrs
+Summer Sem nester S Sem Cr Hrs

+EDUC 501 Foundations of American Education 3

+EDUC 511 Research and Statistics 3

+EDUC 596L Practicum in Leadership 1

+Fall Semester r

+IL501 Leadership and School Improvement 3

+EDUC 551 Supervision for Teaching and Learning 3

+EDUC 596L Practicum in Leadership 2

+Spring Seme ster

+CI 501 Curriculum, Instruction, and Assessmen nt 3

+IL541 School Community Partnerships in a

+Diverse World 3

+EDUC 596L Practicum in Leadership 2

+Summer Sem nester

+IL561 School Law and Ethics 3

+IL571 School Finance and Resource Manager ment 3

+EDUC 596L Practicum in Leadership/Capstone 4